StateSpaceModels/ssm/README.md

 S|S|M
 =====

-_Pipable_ plug-and-play inference methods for time series analysis with *S*tate *S*pace *M*odels coded with <3 by [epy.io](http://epy.io).
+_Pipable_ plug-and-play inference methods for time series analysis with *S*tate *S*pace *M*odels.

     cat theta.json | ./simplex -M 10000 | ./ksimplex -M 10000 > mle.json
     cat mle.json | ./kmcmc -M 100000 | ./pmcmc -J 1000 -M 500000

-All the methods are implemented in plain C.  The C code contain generic part (working with any models) and model specific part.
-The specific parts are templated using Python.
+All the methods are implemented in C. The C code contain generic part (working with any models) and model specific part.
+The specific parts are templated using Python and [SymPy](http://sympy.org/) for symbolic mathematics.

 Installation
 ============